 If you find need any further information, then please contact us.

-Charlotte is a experienced regulatory lawyer with who acts regularly for professional clients.
+Charlotte is an experienced regulatory lawyer with who acts regularly for professional clients.
 These include doctors, nurses and other healthcare professionals and other regulated professionals.
 She has extensive expertise in acting for professionals in relation to regulatory fitness to practise matters, disciplinary investigations, inquests and criminal proceedings.